dvreeze/ocp-java-17-learning/doc/chapter03-making-decisions.md

 As for *correct use of types*, the condition must be a *boolean expression*.

-Like for regular while-loops, be aware of infinite loops.
+Like for regular while-loops, be aware of *infinite loops*.

 Note that variables introduced in the statement to iterate over are no longer in scope in the loop condition!